 Oklahoma governments have achieved a great deal.
 Taxes and other revenues have helped us invest in education for young people, health care for those who are most in need, safe streets and neighborhoods, and sufficient public infrastructure to support a growing economy.
 In some areas we have continued to make progress in recent years, but in others we have fallen behind and in all areas we still have much to do.
-This section addresses two important long-range fiscal issues: our inequitable tax system and the prospect that the gap between desired level of public services and the revenues we generate under current law), the fairness gap (a tax system that puts more responsibility for funding services on those who can afford it least); and the performance gap (our failure to thrive as a state).
+This section addresses three important long-range fiscal issues: the fiscal gap (the growing gap between the cost to maintain our current level of public services and the revenues we generate under current law), the fairness gap (a tax system that puts more responsibility for funding services on those who can afford it least); and the performance gap (our failure to thrive as a state).

 This section reaches several major conclusions.

-- Oklahoma state and local government faces a long-term structural deficit in which ongoing revenues will not be enough to pay ongoing spending commitments, in spite of progress made in the last few years.
+- Oklahoma state and local governments face a long-term structural deficit in which ongoing revenues will not be enough to pay ongoing spending commitments, in spite of progress made in the last few years.

-- The structural deficit results from a variety of factors, including rapidly increasing health care costs, an aging population, commitments for employee and retiree benefits, a tax system that does not keep up with the economy, and tax cuts and exemptions.
+- This structural deficit results from a variety of factors, including increasing health care costs, an aging population, commitments for government employee and retiree benefits, a tax system that does not keep up with the economy, and tax cuts and exemptions.

 - Oklahoma’s tax system is inequitable.
-The lowest one-fifth of income earners pays 10.4 percent of their income in state and local taxes while the highest pays 7.6 percent.
-This “regressivity” results from relying on sales and excise taxes and on gambling as a major source of government revenue.
+The lowest one-fifth of income earners pays 13.2 percent of their income in state and local taxes while the highest pays 8.2 percent.
+This “regressivity” results from relying on sales and excise taxes as the largest source of government revenue.